Steel shot for pheasant hunting and other non-toxic options in an advanced world of modern shotgun ballistics.

 Why Non-Toxic Ammunition for Pheasant?

-It’s no secret that lead is harmful.
+It’s no secret that lead shot is harmful.
 Lead shot can be picked up by birds, dissolved in birds that are non-mortally hit with it, eaten by scavengers like foxes, coyotes, and raptors from the carcasses of non-recovered game.
 The list goes on, and like anything in the animal kingdom, the circle of life makes everything go in a loop.
 Non-toxic shot is a great alternative for those looking to leave the smallest footprint possible.
 It’s the eco-friendly choice.
 In some areas, it’s also mandatory.

 Where is Non-Toxic Shot Essential for Pheasant?

 The United States banned lead shot for hunting waterfowl in 1991 and at least 26 states have instituted lead shot restrictions beyond those mandated for waterfowl hunting.
-Non-toxic ammunition is required on most state land in South Dakota, and is required to hunt many Waterfowl Production Areas and Management Areas in Minnesota.
+Non-toxic ammunition is required on most state land for pheasant in South Dakota, and is required to hunt many Waterfowl Production Areas and Management Areas in Minnesota.
 There’s even a proposal to ban lead shot in the farmland region of southwestern Minnesota.

 Anywhere there’s water present, non-toxic shot should be considered.
 This includes fields that may have small pockets of standing water or drainage, and any areas where ducks or other migratory birds may be present.
 If you’re hunting an area with lead only, and a big, fat northern mallard jumps up next to you, you cannot legally pull the trigger.
 Why not carry legal, non-toxic shot in areas where you can shoot a mixed bag?